 Here are the top 10 colleges and universities in Maryland, out of the total of 24 public and private institutions we studied.

 Our No. 1 school put up some impressive numbers in multiple categories, giving it not only the top spot in Maryland but also landing it among the top 10 schools nationwide.
 The main campus location of the University of Maryland offered the largest number of degree programs in the state in 2015-16, had the No. 1 student retention rate and graduated a higher percentage of its student body than all other Maryland schools but one.
+This means that UMD offers most the most education options of any school on our list.

 It also places a sturdy focus on educational access through financial aid.
 It provided the highest proportion of institutional grant aid per student of any school on our list.
 Average net price at UMD — an affordability measure that deducts expected grant and scholarship aid from the average cost of tuition, fees, supplies, housing and other expenses — was No. 1 in the state for low-income students.